On This Page:

 string:///string to it.

-Save changes to apply the configuration to virtual host.
+Save and Exit to apply the configuration to load balancer.

-Step 2: After the configured delay, verify if the virtual host redirects to your application site.
-This example shows that after the delay of 1000 milliseconds, the virtual host loads the requested
+Check if the custom page you configured is displayed.
+After the configured delay, verify if the load balancer redirects to your application site.
+This example shows that after the delay, the load balancer loads the requested